VoigtLab/MIT-BroadFoundry/dialout-designs/README.md

 ## 2. Dialout barcodes for composite parts

 Once the pool has been sequenced the raw FASTQ file is interrogated to assess the designs that are present and the associated barcodes for each.
 This functionality is contained within the `dialout_barcodes.py` script.
-This takes as input regular expressions of each design with variable `N` regions of fixed lengths that correspond to potential barcode regions (see `./example/regular-exprs/` folder for examples), two FASTQ files containing the raw sequencing data for each paired read (order of reads in each file must match), the length of the primer regions, the indexes of the two barcodes (for retrieval), plus the indexes of other variable regions to extract (given as comma separated list of indexes with no spaces), and finally the output path for generated file to be placed.
+This takes as input regular expressions of each design with variable `N` regions of fixed lengths that correspond to potential barcode regions (see the `./example/regular-exprs/` folder for examples), two FASTQ files containing the raw sequencing data for each paired read (order of reads in each file must match), the length of the primer regions, the indexes of the two barcodes (for retrieval), plus the indexes of other variable regions to extract (given as comma separated list of indexes with no spaces), and finally the output path for generated file to be placed (see script comments for further information).

     python ./bin/dialout_barcodes.py ./example/regular-exprs/AmeR_2NOR_regexs.txt seq_data_read_1.fastq seq_data_read_2.fastq 20 20 1 2 3 ./

-Once this is run four files are generated:
+After execution, four files are generated:

 - `dialout_designs.csv` - information about the barcodes found for each of the possible designs.